Leaderboard

 8 points

-The cups on my 69 Camaro were pretty butchered from an aftermarket radio that I was replacing with a stock Delco.
+42. The cups on my 69 Camaro were pretty butchered from an aftermarket radio that I was replacing with a stock Delco.
 I made new cups using pvc pipe caps.
 Before shaving off the old cups I measured their depth and trimmed the pvc to the same.
 I used JB Weld to bond them and also to create a gusset around the perimeter of the cap at the bonding surface.
 I then blended the inside of the caps with a Dremmel to blend seamlessly with the knob opening in the dash and resprayed everything with satin black.
-That was 23 years ago.8 points
+That was 23 years ago.

 7 points